smhdes/reactjs-pokemon-api-redux/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About Project

+This project includes Poke Api, Redux, Context Api, Multi Language, React Hooks, Styled Component

+The project is serve you list of pokemons and you can add/ remove each pokemon on your pokedex

 ## Available Scripts